Board of Directors

 Anthony Hughes recently left a decade long career as a Quality Assurance engineer at Mozilla, the non-profit foundation behind the Firefox web browser.
 Anthony has held several governance positions since 2015 including CEO for the Green Party of Canada’s Vancouver Granville electoral district association (EDA) and prior to that, the CEO for the party’s New Westminster EDA.
 He currently serves as the Chairperson for the Green Party of Vancouver where he has helped guide the party’s strategic vision and governance since 2017.
 In his spare time Anthony enjoys hiking in the temperate rainforest in and around Vancouver, Canada.

-James Hankle — board treasurer
+James Hankle — treasurer

 James Hankle, B.S. is a software researcher / designer currently working for Digital Keystone, a company specializing in Digital Television.
 The recent focus of the company is applying AI to compressed video for search, summarization and robot teleops purposes.
 James has designed video scheduling software for television operators, a video on demand system for a large U.S. cable company, and served as VP of Engineering.
 He also spends time doing community activism, volunteers for the Green Party as a financial agent and sits on the board of the East Vancouver Electoral District Association.
 James is an avid bicyclist, gardener and loves his willful dog.

-Lilian Barraclough — board secretary
+Lilian Barraclough — secretary (on leave)

 Lily Barraclough resides on the unceded land of the Mi’kmaq in Halifax, Nova Scotia with her partner Caden, dog Anna, and horse Alamar.
 She is a Master of Environmental Studies student at Dalhousie University; her research has focused on creating tools to help communities adapt to and mitigate climate change and increase community health and well-being.
 She currently studies how politically active youth in Mi’kma’ki experience and express climate grief.
 Lily also serves on the board of the Nova Scotia Public Interest Research Group, various advisory committees to the Halifax Regional Municipality, and founded iMatter Youth Canada.
 In her free time Lily loves to read, play piano and viola, and hike.